sr-murthy/oedtools/docs/index.rst

 ``oedtools`` is a command-line file validation and query toolkit for the `Simplitium Open Exposure Data (OED) <https://github.com/Simplitium/OED>`_ (re)insurance exposure data format.

-**Note**: the repository and package are based on the current OED version 1.0.3 - this is stored in the `schema_version.txt <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/schema_version.txt>`_  file.
+**Note**: the repository and package are based on the current OED version 1.0.3 - this is stored in the `schema version <https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/schema_version.txt>`_ file.

 The main user-level features currently include